Prismatic Steenrod operations and arithmetic duality on Brauer groups: Steenrod operations

 As mentioned in the Introduction, there are two different flavors of Steenrod operations acting on syntomic cohomology: the \emph{syntomic Steenrod operations}, and the \emph{$\EE_\infty$ Steenrod operations}.
 In this Part, we define and study these operations and their interaction.

 Henceforth, we make the specific choice $\sO := \Z_p^{\cyc}$, $K := \Q_p^{\cyc}$, and $k := \F_p$.
 We consider the ``perfectoid nearby cycles'' functor $\psi$ from \S\ref{sec: perfectoid nearby cycles}, using this choice.
-In \S \ref{sec: syntomic Steenrod operations} we construct the syntomic Steenrod algebra as the Ext algebra of (derived) endomorphisms of $\FF_p^{\syn}$ over the ``syntomic sphere spectrum'' $\psi(\SphFp)$.
+In \S \ref{sec: syntomic Steenrod operations} we construct the syntomic Steenrod algebra as the Ext algebra of (derived) endomorphisms of $\MSFp$ over the ``syntomic sphere spectrum'' $\psi(\SphFp)$.

 In \S \ref{sec: E_infty operations}, we define the $\EE_\infty$ operations.
-Their existence is well-known, but we will utilize aspects of their specific construction via the Tate Frobenius, so we take the opportunity to document the foundations in detail.
+Their existence is well-known, but we will utilize aspects of their specific construction via the Tate Frobenius, so we take the opportunity to document the foundations.

 Then in \S \ref{sec: comparing operations}, we formulate and prove the Comparison Theorem which determines the precise relationship between the two types of operations.